Podcast: Download

 The main reason is simple:

 Anything you would place in a Memory Wheel for “combining” or “recombining” would have already been memorized by the user.
-This is quite a different application of using spatial memory when compared to something like memorizing the planets.
+This is quite a different application of using spatial memory when compared to something like memorizing the planets, a much more common learning task during the Renaissance than now.

 A Memory Palace, on the other hand, is used to memorized the information placed in the wheel.
-You then use the wheel to access the information in different ways.
+You then use the wheel to access the information in different ways, such as recalling details from important philosophy books.

-We know this is the case because Giordano Bruno teaches the techniques separately and the “Combinator” is designated as a seal, not a Memory Palace in his “Shadow” memory system.
+We know this is the case because Giordano Bruno teaches the techniques separately and the “Combinator” is designated as a seal, not as a Memory Palace.

 That said, I have found a few ways you can use Memory Wheels for spaced repetition.
-These are well worth looking into.
+That’s a main reason why they are well worth looking into as mnemonic tools.

 A Modern Example Of Ars Combinatoria Using A Memory Wheel